 intel-rapl\:1/intel-rapl\:1\:0/ | dram | Energy consumption of the DRAM for CPU #2 |

-file holds the name of the corresponing
+For each domain, the name file holds the name of the corresponing

 RAPL